 By Erica Louise

-Move aside Arcto the Seal there’s a new creature gracing the shores of Port Phillip Bay; a beautiful, graceful and glittery mermaid!
+Move aside Arcto the Seal there’s a new creature gracing the shores of Port Phillip Bay.
+A beautiful, glittery Mermaid going by the name of Tarielle.

-Melbourne’s friendly mermaid has been popping up at beaches around the bay to tell families about her new partnership with Melbourne party hosts Waggle Dance.
+Melbourne’s friendly mermaid has been popping up at beaches around the Bay to tell families that she is now a party host for children’s special events.

-Mermaid Tarielle took some time out of her busy swimming schedule to chat to us about her life as a mermaid in Port Phillip Bay!
+Mermaid Tarielle took some time out of her busy swimming schedule to chat with us about her life as a mermaid in Port Phillip Bay.

 Hello Mermaid Tarielle!
-What a wonderful opportunity to chat to you!
+What a wonderful opportunity to chat with you.
 Here are some questions we have for our little peninsula mer-fans.

 Q. Assuming you live in Melbourne, are you the only mermaid in Port Phillip Bay?

-I am based off Melbourne.
-My pod lives outside Port Phillip Heads in Bass Strait, however I am one of the few mermaids who swim to shore to interact with humans!
+I am based near Melbourne.
+My pod lives outside Port Phillip Heads in Bass Strait, however, I am one of the few mermaids who swim to shore to interact with humans.

 Q. We know that you meet children for private pool and beach parties.
 This is very exciting.
 What do you do with the kids on their special meet-a-mermaid day?